craig-db/protobuf-dlt-schema-evolution/README.md

 * Positioning within the binary message, removing the need for field markers or delimiters
 * Primitive data types

 The client and producer programs leverage the compiled protobuf descriptions.
-The [protoc compiler](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) is used to compile those definitons into classes in a variety of languages, including Java and Python.
-For this example, the DLT code manage the compilation of the protocol definitions, and it will leverage Python as the target language for the compiler.
+The [protoc compiler](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) is used to compile those definitions into classes in a variety of languages, including Java and Python.
+For this example, the DLT code manages the compilation of the protocol definitions, and it will leverage Python as the target language for the compiler.
 To learn more about how protocol buffers work, go here: https://developers.google.com/protocol-buffers/docs/overview#work.

 ## Optimizing the Streaming Runtime
-In addition Delta Live Tables (DLT) benefits for ETL development, DLT overcomes a limitation in Spark Structured Streaming archtectures that involves the downscaling of the compute resources (see [“Downscaling: The Achilles heel of Autoscaling Apache Spark Clusters”](https://www.youtube.com/watch?v=XA_oVcoK7b4) for more information).
+In addition Delta Live Tables (DLT) benefits for ETL development, DLT overcomes a limitation in Spark Structured Streaming architectures that involves the downscaling of the compute resources (see [“Downscaling: The Achilles heel of Autoscaling Apache Spark Clusters”](https://www.youtube.com/watch?v=XA_oVcoK7b4) for more information).
 There are some known work-arounds that address the downscaling challenge (for example, [“A Self-Autoscaler for Structured Streaming Applications in Databricks”](https://medium.com/gumgum-tech/a-self-autoscaler-for-structured-streaming-applications-in-databricks-a8bc4601d1d1)).
 However, these work-arounds require additional complexity, code, and management.

 So, DLT is a natural choice for long-running streaming workloads with variable volume.
 It will scale up and down the compute resources using [Enhanced Autoscaling](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-concepts.html#databricks-enhanced-autoscaling).

 ## Handling Payload Schema Evolution
 Earlier we briefly described protobuf schema and how the protocol definition must be compiled into classes (e.g. Python or Java).
-The presents a challenge for those trying to design a continuously streaming application that handles the evolution of the schema.
+This presents a challenge for those trying to design a continuously streaming application that handles the evolution of the schema.

 ### Exploring Payload Formats for IoT Streaming Data
 Before we proceed, it is worth mentioning that JSON or Avro may be suitable alternatives for streaming payload.
 These formats offer benefits that, for some use cases, may outweigh protobuf's.